Military Intelligence Corps (United States Army): History

 In May 1942, Alfred McCormack established the Special Branch of the Military Intelligence Service, which specialized in communications intelligence.

 On 1 January 1942, the U.S. Army Corps of Intelligence Police, founded in World War I, was re-designated as the U.S. Army Counter Intelligence Corps.
 In 1945, the Special Branch became the Army Security Agency.

+On June 19, 1942, the Military Intelligence Training Center at Camp Ritchie, Maryland, was formed.
+This group is now widely known as the Ritchie Boys and are credited with gathering over half of the actionable intelligence in the European Theatre.
+Most Ritchie Boys were fluent in European languages and could easily interrogate prisoners of war and civilians who knew vital information.

 At its peak in early 1946, the MIS Language School had 160 instructors and 3,000 students studying in more than 125 classrooms, graduating more than 6,000 students by the end of the war.
 What began as an experimental military intelligence language-training program launched on a budget of $2,000 eventually became the forerunner of today's Defense Language Institute for the tens of thousands of linguists who serve American interests throughout the world.

 The school moved to the Presidio of Monterey in 1946.
 Renamed the Army Language School, it expanded rapidly in 1947–48 during the Cold War.
 Instructors, including native speakers of more than thirty languages and dialects, were recruited from all over the world.
 Russian became the largest language program, followed by Chinese, Korean, and German.

 On 1 September 1954, the Assistant Chief of Staff for Intelligence (ACSI) officially redesignated the CIC Center, Fort Holabird, Maryland, as the United States Army Intelligence Center, and the Chief of the Counter Intelligence Corps became its Commanding General.
 The following year, the Intelligence Center expanded further with the addition of the Photo Interpretation Center.
-Additionally, combat intelligence training (including order of battle techniques, photo interpretation, prisoner of war interrogation, and censorship) was transferred from the Army General School at Fort Riley, Kansas to Fort Holabird, giving the Commanding General the additional title of Commandant, U.S. Army Intelligence School.
+Additionally, combat intelligence training (including order of battle techniques, photo interpretation, prisoner of war interrogation, and censorship) was transferred from the Army General School at Fort Riley, Kansas, to Fort Holabird, giving the commanding general the additional title of commandant, U.S. Army Intelligence School.
 This arrangement centralized nearly all intelligence training at the U.S. Army Intelligence Center and School, Fort Holabird.